 Julsing additionally made illustrations for text stories in Donald Duck, the Spanish Cat stories by Hans Dorrestijn in Het Parool and editorial illustrations in Wij Jonge Ouders and Vrij Nederland.
 Another comic strip of the period was 'De Familie Uittentuis' for ANWB Kampioen (1983-84).
 But his best-known creation became the baby 'Ukkie', whose adventures he created for the women's weekly Margreet between 1983 and 1990.
 The character was also the mascot of a large line of food products in the 1990s, for which Julsing also produced many illustrations.

 Another remarkable comic by Julsing is 'Tuimel & Professor Ich', that originally appeared in Sjors & Sjimmie Stripblad, and was published in book format in 1989.
 Although only one book appeared, the Professor Ich character gained a wider reputation through the chain of comic book stores of the same name that started in the 1990s.
-In the early 1990s, Julsing also wrote three episodes of the comic series 'Fanteasy' for Jeroen Steehouwer.
+In the early 1990s, Julsing also wrote three episodes of the comic series 'Fanteasy' for his pupil Jeroen Steehouwer.

 Pietsie & Pop (Taptoe, 1993)